seqan/flexbar/README.md

         cmake .
         make

-For the latest Flexbar sources use SeqAn 2.1.1 [release](https://github.com/seqan/seqan/releases) instead.
+For releases prior to 2.7 use SeqAn library 1.4.2 instead.

 ### Installation of binaries